yuanchenyang/smalldiffusion/README.md

-[examples/diffusers_wrapper.py][diffusers-wrapper], we provide a simple wrapper for any pretrained [huggingface diffusers](https://github.com/huggingface/diffusers) latent diffusion model, enabling sampling from pretrained models with only a few lines of code
+[examples/diffusers_wrapper.py][diffusers-wrapper], we provide a simple wrapper for any pretrained [huggingface diffusers](https://github.com/huggingface/diffusers) latent diffusion model, enabling sampling from pretrained models with only a few lines of code:

 ```python
 from diffusers_wrapper import ModelLatentDiffusion